 - Mekton has an elaborate construction system for equipment from switchblades to planet-killing space fortresses, including a dizzying array of "Beam Weapons" (ray guns).

 - Paranoia has laser pistols and rifles, energy pistols, blasters, stun guns, and plasma generators.
+Lasers are actually more common than projectile guns, and so reflec (shiny plastic) armor is more common than kevlar.

 - Traveller naturally offers a range of laser, plasma, and fusion weapons to meet all your needs.